u4507075/icd_10/README.md

 | Monolin  60 SR CAP. | |
 | Siamformet Tab 500 mg | |

 Develop **ONE** model per **ONE** dataset (1 model for adm+reg, 1 model for dru+idru, 1 model for lab+ilab, and 1 model for rad+irad), independently.
 The predict the top twenty most likely ICD-10 per instance with probability weight (range from 0 - 1).
 For example, use the model to predict all instances in the same TXN (8 instances in this case) to predict 20 most likely ICD-10s.
+The predicted ICD-10s which match to the actual ICD-10 are presented in bold (except Angina pectoris, unspecified because it is not in the list).

 | ICD-10 | Probability weight |
 | :--- | :--- |